Digital Marketing – Website activity objectives

 - Increase revenue per customer – Calculating how much money is generated per customer will help identify your brand’s most lucrative market segments.

-- Improve total revenue per customer metrics – Improve effectiveness of the campaign by improving revenue per customer
+- Improve total revenue per customer metrics – Improve the effectiveness of your digital marketing campaign by tracking and improving revenue per customer.

-- Increase total sales numbers – Measuring the total number of sales per digital marketing campaign shows how effective the campaign is.
+- Increase total sales numbers – Measuring the total number of sales, or the total number of purchases, per digital marketing campaign shows how effective the campaign is.

 - Improve conversion rate – Improved conversion rates translate directly and indirectly into profitable revenue.
 Therefore, it is vital to increase the number of visitors to your website that convert into returning customers.
 The higher the conversion rate, the greater the marketing spend ROI.